What Job and Job Search Expenses Are Tax Deductible?

 - You are in the job market for the first time.

-Learn more here about job loss related tax effects.
+Learn more about job loss related tax effects.

 Employment and Outplacement Agency Fees

-You may deduct any agency fees you pay during your job search for a new job in your current profession.
+You can deduct some job placement agency fees you pay to look for a new job in your current profession.